 Notice here that we didn't ask if she wanted an appointment.
 Since she has called us, we were proactive with her needs and thoroughly explained the groom process for her breed, and we offer excellent service.
 We can assume that she wants to make an appointment and act accordingly to help her do that efficiently.

 If you find yourself too busy to spend the time necessary to sell your services and close appointments over the phone, you may want to consider hiring a receptionist to field all calls, appointment taking, and rescheduling.
 Groom Pro makes it easy to offload the burden of these tasks to a dedicated staff member.
-Preset pricing and groom times for all breeds can be saved in the price catalog, providing the receptionist with a complete set of baseline scheduling requirements needed to service every breed of pet.
+Our flexible inventory management provides reception with an easy to follow template for pricing services.

 If you find that you aren't able to immediately return calls on voicemails, schedule a time (maybe 30 minutes) at the end of each day dedicated to handling all voicemails and place return calls.
 This is a great way to ensure you are following up daily on new client leads.
 Remember to take a few minutes to clear your head, breathe, and return the calls with an appropriate level of enthusiasm, knowing that you are now able to close business calls effectively and push your business further into success!